 Still from How Farmers And Hunters… by Mouse Farm & Agriculture on YouTube

-43. Hyena – the laughing predator
+43. Hyena – The Laughing Predator

 A spotted hyena with a muddy coat appears to be grinning with its eyes closed.
 Another hyena is partially visible beside it in a dry, grassy landscape.